gerardbm/dotfiles/README.md

 `git clone https://github.com/zsh-users/zsh-syntax-highlighting $HOME/.syntax`

-It's already sourced at the end of the file `.zshrc`:

-`source $HOME/.syntax/zsh-syntax-highlighting.zsh`

-In fact, it can be installed through yaourt (Arch-based) and from the official repositories on Debian 9.
-However, for each case the plugin is installed in different paths, so I prefer to download the last version to my `$HOME` directory to keep the portability.
+Symlink the zsh settings:

+`cd $HOME/dotfiles && stow zsh`

+Change the current shell:

+`$ chsh -s /usr/bin/zsh`

+Log out and log in to see the new shell as default.

 ### URxvt

-Install the package `rxvt-unicode-256color` from the repositories and copy the file `.Xresources` to `$HOME` directory.
-It already includes the Atomic color scheme with ten key bindings (from <C-1> to <C-0>) to switch between modes.
+Install it from the repositories:

+`sudo apt-get install rxvt-unicode-256color`

+Symlink the rxvt-unicode settings:

+`cd $HOME/dotfiles && stow X`

+Atomic color scheme is already included.

+Install the scripts `url-select` and `resize-font`:

+`cd $HOME/dotfiles && stow urxvt`

-To install the scripts `url-select` and `resize-font` copy them to the folder `$HOME/.urxvt/ext/` or check for newer versions on Github.
+To check for newer versions on Github:

 The script `resize-font`: https://github.com/simmel/urxvt-resize-font The script `url-select`: https://github.com/johntyree/urxvt-perls